-The proposed review process is in no way intended to review or comment on the disciplinebased content of a course.
-Instead, the process is intended to verify that online courses from
+The proposed review process is in no way intended to review or comment on the disciplinebased content and pedagogy of a course.
+Instead the process is intended to ensure that the quality of online instruction demonstrates our commitment to high quality education and that it is effectively presented and accessible to online students - which is required by our accreditor.